-This technique is ideal for making an unlined garment when the seam allowances may show.
+This technique is ideal for making an unlined garment or when the seam allowances may show.
+All the edges are finished prior to construction.
 Just like the previous technique, this also prevents raveling of the fabric and makes a professional finish on woven and knit fabrics.